Razatastic/To-Do-List/README.md

 # To-Do-List
-A small to-do list program made while learning Electron.
+A small to-do list program made with Electron.

 ## Installation